Purpose: The orchestra program at

 on student learning throughout the

-· 0% - Practice: Daily assignments, observations, and/or engagement activities given in class or for homework given to students to build and/or remediate skills.
-Practice assessments monitors, provides feedback, and checks in on student learning throughout the instructional unit but does not count in the course grade
+· 10% - Practice: Daily assignments, observations, and/or engagement activities given in class or for homework given to students to build and/or remediate skills.
+Practice assessments monitors, provides feedback, and checks in on student learning throughout the instructional and will now count as a grade-these assessments will most often be taken from our method book.

 Letter grades will be assigned according to Fulton County’s approved grading scale, which is as follows: A—100-90, B—89-80, C—79-70, F—69-0.